Can-Fite BioPharma Ltd. (CANF) CEO Pnina Fishman on Q1 2020 Results - Earnings Call Transcript

 Thanks, Bob.
 Before I begin, I'd like to share on behalf of all our Can-Fite team members and their families our deepest sympathies for those who have been affected by the global COVID-19 pandemic.
 We also sincerely thank those who have been working to keep all of us safe throughout the crisis, particularly those healthcare workers on the frontline of COVID-19 fight.
 Their commitment and selfless act are an inspiration to all of us.
 And on behalf of our entire Can-Fite team, myself, thank you.

-We are excited and highly encouraged with clinical development at Can-Fite for our advanced drug, Namodenoson and Piclidenoson.
+We are excited and highly encouraged about the latest clinical development at Can-Fite for our advanced drug, Namodenoson and Piclidenoson.
 Namodenoson has shown very compelling Phase II data for the treatment of NASH.
 Piclidenoson is a candidate for treating COVID-19 and we have filed a pre-IND request with the U.S. FDA for this indication.

 Now, I will get into details about this and other clinical developments.
 We successfully concluded Phase II study on Namodenoson in NAFLD and NASH, which achieved its efficacy and safety endpoints.
 We are very pleased to report that Namodenoson resolved all cases of NASH, reduced liver fat -- reduced liver fibrosis, inducing anti-inflammatory effect while showing an excellent safety profile.
 The double-blind, placebo-controlled, dose finding efficacy and safety study enrolled 60 patients with NAFLD with or without NASH.
 Patients were randomized into 25 mg and 12.5 mg of Namodenoson or placebo.
 Following 12 weeks of treatment, the result of the study determined the optimal dosage to be 25 mg for both safety and efficacy.
 The percentage of liver fat and liver stiffness showed a trend of decrease in the 25 mg group throughout the study period, reflecting improvement in both parameters.
 Serum adiponectin levels increased in both Namodenoson groups.
 Adiponectin is a cytokine with robust anti-inflammatory, anti-fibrotic effect that is used as a biomarker in NAFLD/NASH trials.

 In the Namodenoson 25 mg treated group, the proportion of patients with high steatosis scores, in other words, liver fat declined from 37.5% to 13.3% of the population as compared to the placebo group, which decreased from 37.5% to 35.3% only of the population.
 Patients treated with 25 mg Namodenoson had statistically significant reduction in hepatic fibrosis, in other words, scar tissue in the liver as measured by the FIB-4 score as compared to placebo.
 FIB-4 change from baseline improved by minus 0.082 in patients dosed with 25 mg of Namodenoson as compared to the placebo group, which deteriorated from baseline by 0.042 points.
 Namodenoson also significantly reduced ALT and AST liver enzymes and reduced linear decrease in body weight in the 25 mg group.

 The A3AR, the A3 adenosine receptor biomarker, Can-Fite’s main target was stable, demonstrating the presence of the receptor after chronic treatment and reflecting the validity of the target.

 Additionally, a very important finding is that Namodenoson significantly resolved all cases of NASH.
 25% of the patients treated with the high dose of Namodenoson had NASH at the beginning of the study and by the end of the study their NASH was significantly resolved as compared to an increase in new NASH cases in the placebo group from a baseline of zero to 5.9%.
 Namodenoson continued to be safe and very well tolerated with no drug emergent severe adverse effects and no reported hepatotoxicity.
 As a result of this study and in consultation with key opinion leaders in the field, Namodenoson determined to be a very strong candidate for continued clinical development in the treatment of NAFLD/NASH, particularly since no other treatment options are currently approved for this growing unmet need.